viamrobotics/docs/docs/services/ml/_index.md

 # SME: Aaron Casas
 ---

-The ML Model service allows you to deploy machine learning models to your smart machine.
+The Machine Learning (ML) model service allows you to deploy machine learning models to your smart machine.

 ## Create an ML model service